ArthurLee-cube/Extended-Research-Program/README.md

 ### Postcode lookup and Boundary Files

 Postcode lookup data assign each bank branch to its corresponding LSOA or Data Zone.
 The prepared lookup must contain pcds for the postcode and lsoa21cd for the small-area identifier.
-The latter is a common field name used by the code: it should contain 2021 LSOA codes for England and Wales and 2022 Data Zone codes for Scotland.
+The latter is a common field name used by the code: it should contain `2021 LSOA codes for England and Wales` and `2022 Data Zone codes for Scotland`.

 The [ONS Open Geography Portal](https://geoportal.statistics.gov.uk/) provides access to geographical lookup products, including the [postcode lookup access page](https://geoportal.statistics.gov.uk/datasets/9d8364ebae8b4439aa66cda440e54fc8/about).
 Check that the lookup covers the required countries and uses geographical identifiers consistent with the census inputs.